ParaMonte MATLAB 3.0.0

 Detailed Description

-This is the base class for generating objects with methods and storage components for computing and storing the correlation matrix of an input data.
+This is the base class for generating objects with methods and storage components for computing, storing, and visualizing the correlation matrix of an input data.

-This is convenience class for easy computation of correlation and its storage all in one place.
+This is convenience class for easy correlation computation and its storage and visualization all in one place.

 The primary advantage of this class over the MATLAB intrinsic functions is in the ability of this class to compute the result for input dataframe table and return the results always in MATLAB table format.